Performance – environmental sustainability

 SOx emissions (tonnes)

 Due to reporting requirements, our US energy efficiency data is on a calendar year basis and it is generally not available until October the year after.
-So the data here is for the year ending December 2016.
+So, the data here is for the year ending December 2018.

 National Grid offers many electricity and natural gas energy-efficiency programmes for residential and business customers.
-For residential customers, the programmes offer various incentives and assistance to make homes more energy efficient through lighting, appliances, high efficiency heating equipment and water heaters, boiler controls, and insulating and sealing measures.
-For business customers, the Company’s electricity and natural gas energy efficiency programmes can help improve efficiency at existing or new facilities by lowering operation and maintenance costs through efficient lighting and controls, heating systems, heating, ventilation and air conditioning (HVAC), windows and insulation instalments, and by participating in other industry-specific efficiency installations and programmes.
+For residential customers, the programmes offer various incentives and assistance to make homes more energy efficient; through lighting, appliances, high-efficiency heating equipment and water heaters, boiler controls, and insulating and sealing measures.
+For business customers, our electricity and natural gas energy efficiency programmes can help improve efficiency at existing or new facilities; by lowering operation and maintenance costs through efficient lighting and controls, heating systems, heating, ventilation and air conditioning (HVAC), windows and insulation instalments, and by participating in other industry-specific efficiency installations and programmes.

-During the 2016 calendar year participation in National Grid’s gas energy-efficiency programmes had a 10% increase over 2015, with just under one million participants.
-In 2016 there were also 3.7 million participants in the Company’s electric energy-efficiency programmes, which is an 8% increase from 2015; combined this resulted in 4.7 million participants in our gas and electric programmes.
+During the 2018 calendar year, participation in National Grid’s gas energy efficiency programmes had a 44% increase over 2017 with 1.8 million participants.
+In 2018, there were 3.9 million participants in the Company’s electric energy efficiency programmes, which was a 7% decrease from 2017.
+Combined, this resulted in 5.7 million participants in the gas and electric programmes.

-Through participation in these programmes during 2016, customers saved over 29 million annual therms of gas and more than 1.2 million annual megawatt-hours of electricity savings.
-These equate to 170,905 tonnes and 468,042 tonnes carbon dioxide equivalent (CO2e) respectively, based on state-specific conversion factors.
+Through participation in these programmes, during 2018 customers saved over 40 million annual therms of gas and 1.3 million annual megawatt-hours of electricity.
+These equate to 236,670 tonnes and 546,263 tonnes CO2e respectively based on state-specific conversion factors.